gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 ---
 layout: post
-title: "Goethe's Faust: The Man Who Made a Deal With the Devil and Won"
+title: "Goethe I: Faust, Part One"
 date: 2025-11-11
-description: "On the greatest work in the German language: a poem about the insatiability of human desire, the danger of pure intellect, the redemptive power of striving, and why Mephistopheles loses in the end."
+description: "On the first part of Goethe's masterwork: the scholar at the end of knowledge, the wager in heaven, the destruction of Gretchen, and Mephistopheles, the most interesting character in literature."
 tags: readings, literature,
 ---